 Author's Forum Audio Archive

 The Author's Forum is part of our Friday night academy.
 Audio files of the author's motivation for writing the book are available below.
-Click on the title to listen or right click to download the MP3 audio file.
+Click on the title to listen or click "Download" to save a copy of the MP3 audio file on your compuer.

 An introduction to the essential life and thought of one of history's most influential theologians, who considered himself first and foremost a pilgrim and a pastor.